ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

    --description OFController=<OF_Controller_IP>:<OF_Controller_Port>,VSwitchName=<VFCName>
    sdn-network-3

 A named VFC will be created for the isolated network.
 Subsequent isolated networks that are created with the same VFC name specification will be attached to the same VFC.
 Current implementation lets the user specify only one OpenFlow controller to the VFCs.
-Also, subsequent isolated network creation commands should include the exactly the same "--description".
+Also, subsequent isolated network creation commands should include the exactly the same ``--description``.

 .. code-block:: bash